JoshMH-91/STONE-HMI-Bridge/README.md

-# Stone-MCU-to-HMI-Library
+# Stone-HMI-Bridge-Library
-Library for sending JSON commands to a STONE HMI with simplified functions
+This library provides simplified functions for sending JSON commands to a STONE HMI and parsing data.
 <br/><br/>
 🚧 This Library and page is under construction and only includes basic functionality.
 <br/>